Pricing & Commercialization

-In many countries, private health insurance plans are able to negotiate significant rebates and discounts with pharmaceutical manufacturers that enable patients to obtain health care and medicines at competitive prices.
+In many countries, public and private health insurance plans are able to negotiate significant rebates and discounts with pharmaceutical manufacturers that enable patients to obtain health care and medicines at competitive prices.

 We have differential pricing for 42 of our products, and 125 countries have implemented inter- or intra-country pricing for at least one of them.

 We recognize that in developing-world markets, access to and funding for health care can be limited.
 Therefore, we develop and support various sustainable strategies to improve access, including directing differential pricing to patient sub-segments.
-Currently, we have differential pricing for 35 of our products, and 121 countries have implemented inter- or intra-country pricing for at least one of our products.
-Our increased efforts to expand overall access to our medicines allowed us to surpass in 2014 our 2016 target of at least 30 products supported by differential pricing.
-More specifically, initiatives expanding innovative concession program offers for our hepatitis C virus and women’s health product portfolios in low and middle-income markets, and renewal of our Pan American Health Organization (PAHO) agreement supported by additional price concessions covering several of our vaccine products, have contributed significantly to this notable increase of our differentiated prices in both the scope of our products and eligible countries.
+Currently, we have differential pricing for 40 of our products, and 123 countries have implemented inter- or intra-country pricing for at least one of our products.
+More specifically, initiatives expanding innovative concession program offers for our hepatitis C virus and women’s health product portfolios in low- and middle-income markets, and the renewal of our Pan American Health Organization (PAHO) agreement supported by additional price concessions covering several of our vaccine products, have contributed significantly to this notable increase of our differentiated prices in both the scope of our products and eligible countries.
 We remain committed to continued growth in identifying and implementing opportunities to support access through differential pricing.